Jerry Adair: College

+Professional career

 Baltimore Orioles

-Adair was signed by the Baltimore Orioles out of Oklahoma State University on September 2, 1958 for a $40,000 bonus.
+Adair was signed by the Baltimore Orioles out of Oklahoma State University on September 2, 1958, for a $40,000 bonus.
 He made his Major League Baseball debut with the club that day against the Washington Senators, coming into the game in the bottom of the 8th inning as a defensive replacement for shortstop Chuck Oertel.
 He did not get an at bat in the game.
 Adair's first big league at bat came on September 5 against the Boston Red Sox.
 After drawing a walk and scoring in the 8th inning, Adair reached base again in the ninth inning on a fielder's choice.
 He picked up his first big league hit (a single to left field) in a 3–2 Orioles win over the visiting New York Yankees on September 21.
 That season, he hit .105 (2-for-19) in 11 games with the Orioles, primarily playing shortstop.

-He hit .314 (11-for-35) in 12 games in 1959 and went 1-for-5 (.200) in 3 games in 1960.
+He spent most of the 1959 season with Amarillo Gold Sox, the Orioles affiliate in the Double-A Texas League.
+He had a .309 batting average in 146 games.
+When he was called up to the Orioles at the end of the season, Adair hit .314 (11-for-35) in 12 games.
+He played most of the 1960 season for the Triple-A Miami Marlins, batting .266, and playing principally at shortstop, where he had a .967 fielding percentage.
+When he was called up to the Orioles at the end of the season, he went 1-for-5 (.200) in 3 games.

-Adair's first full season in the big leagues came in 1961 with the Orioles, hitting .264 with 9 home runs and 37 RBI in 133 games.
+Adair's first full season in the big leagues came in 1961 with the Orioles, hitting .264 with 9 home runs and 37 RBIs (runs batted in) in 133 games.
 Although the majority of his time was spent at second base, he also played some shortstop and third base that year.
+He had a .987 fielding percentage at second base, and .946 at shortsop.
+In 1962, his .969 fielding percentage at shortstop was fourth in the league, led by Chicago White Sox shortstop Luis Aparicio at .973.
+In 1963, Adair played in only 109 games, the fewest he played between 1961 and 1966.
+He hit only .228 with six home runs, but had a .985 fielding percentage at second base.
+Had he played in enough games, this would have given him the third best percentage among second basemen that year.